 Exercise: Speed Stick Speed Training

 The idea is to set up in your golf posture -- and take a swing as fast as possible!

 When making these swings, don’t think about fundamentals, mechanics or positioning.
 These swings don’t involve a golf ball…we’re only looking for speed here.

-As Coach Travis says, “we’re taking the governor off your body.”
+As Coach Aaron says, “we’re taking the governor off your body.”